ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/sbp/index.rst

 Vivarium Modeling Strategy
 --------------------------

 The risk-outcome pairs listed below are standard GBD relationships.
 The relative risks stored in the database are not location- or year-specific.
 They are age- and sex-specific.
 Exposure to SBP affects the likelihood of both morbidity and mortality from: ischemic heart disease, ischemic stroke, intracerebral hemorrhage, subarachnoid hemorrhage, hypertensive heart disease, atrial fibrillation and flutter, aortic aneurysm, peripheral arterial disease, chronic kidney disease, and heart failure.
-We will model this in Vivarium such that exposure to SBP will impact the incidence rates of: ischemic heart disease, ischemic stroke, intracerebral hemorrhage, subarachnoid hemorrhage, hypertensive heart disease, atrial fibrillation and flutter, aortic aneurysm, peripheral arterial disease, chronic kidney disease, and heart failure.
+We will model this in Vivarium such that exposure to SBP will impact the incidence rates of ischemic heart disease, ischemic stroke, and heart failure.
 The excess mortality rate for all outcomes will be unaffected.

 .. list-table:: Entities affected by SBP in GBD
    :widths: 5 5 5 5 5